 Will the Star Wars Battlefront II campaign be canon?
 Yes.
 The team spearheading the single-player, Jade Raymond’s Motive Studios, is working closely with Lucasfilm to create a story that fits in the established Star Wars universe.

 Will Star Wars Battlefront II have space combat?
 After receiving some ire from fans for not including space combat on-disc in 2015’s Star Wars Battlefront—instead introducing it through DLC—EA has learned its lesson and is launching Star Wars Battlefront II with space combat ready to go, titled Starfighter Assault.
-Little is currently known about the mode, except that it will support 24 players, although clips of it can be seen in Star Wars Battlefront II‘s multiplayer reveal trailer, with a dogfight set in an asteroid field.
+Fans got their first full look at the mode during its Gamescom 2017 gameplay debut.

 - Instant access to six hero and starfighter epic Star Cards